QuantumPlasmas-IST/TETHYS-Graphene-Hydrodynamic-Simulation/README.md

 ## Style guide

+### Semantic Versioning

+Standard form of numeric *major.minor.patch* starting with the initial commit 1.0.0.
+Small (but relevant) bugs are considered lower level patches and new features (such as updating physical model) are minor level.
+Major level versions should be saved for breaking updates (like 2D implementation or parallelization)

+### Internal syntax

 | Type            | Style                                 | E.g.              |
 | :-------------: |:-------------:                        | :-----            |
 | *Macros*          | Prefix + _ + Uppercase                | MAT_PI            |
 | *Functions*       | Camel case                            | InitialCondRand   |
 | *Variables*       | Lowercase 3 letters code + suffix     | den_mid           |